Washington Prime Group Inc. (WPG) Is Now En Route to Higher Prices

-Washington Prime Group Inc. (NYSE: WPG) is -57.91% lower on its value in year-to-date trading and has touched a low of $1.69 and a high of $17.55 in the current 52-week trading range.
+Washington Prime Group Inc. (NYSE: WPG) is -52.38% lower on its value in year-to-date trading and has touched a low of $1.69 and a high of $17.55 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The WPG stock was last observed hovering at around $2.91 in the last trading session, with the day’s loss setting it -0.17% off its average median price target of $3.00 for the next 12 months.
-It is also 8.67% off the consensus price target high of $3.00 offered by 2 analysts, but current levels are 8.67% higher than the price target low of $3.00 for the same period.
+The WPG stock was last observed hovering at around $2.82 in the last trading session, with the day’s gains setting it 0.28% off its average median price target of $3.00 for the next 12 months.
+It is also -3.33% off the consensus price target high of $3.00 offered by 2 analysts, but current levels are -3.33% lower than the price target low of $3.00 for the same period.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -63.42% loss in the last 1 month and extending the period to 3 months gives it a -71.01%, and is -12.74% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 12.48% over the week and 31.12% over the month.
+The stock witnessed a -55.14% loss in the last 1 month and extending the period to 3 months gives it a -66.56%, and is 2.31% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 12.46% over the week and 30.40% over the month.

 Washington Prime Group Inc. (WPG) Analyst Forecasts